alexirpan/alexirpan.github.io/_posts/2016-01-27-deepmind-go.markdown

 Before this paper, the best approach was Monte Carlo Tree Search.
 In MCTS, the algorithm evaluates board positions by playing many random games, or rollouts.
-Using previous results, it focuses the search on more promising moves.
+Using previous outcomes, it focuses the search on more promising moves.
 Progress in MCTS strategies came from tweaking the rollout policy.
 A stronger rollout player gives more accurate results, but because MCTS runs hundreds of thousands of rollouts, even small increases